Technologicat/mcpyrate/README.md

 A macro can be called in four different ways.
 The macro function acts as a dispatcher for all of them.

-The way the macro was called, i.e. the *invocation type*, is recorded in the `syntax` named parameter, which can have the values `'expr'`, `'block'`, `'decorator'`, or `'name'`.
+The way the macro was called, i.e. the *invocation type*, is recorded in the `syntax` named parameter, which has one of the values `'expr'`, `'block'`, `'decorator'`, or `'name'`.
 With this, you can distinguish the syntax used in the invocation, and provide a different implementation for each one (or `raise SyntaxError` on those your macro is not interested in).

-When valid macro invocation syntax for one of the other three types is detected, the name part is skipped, and it **does not** get called as an identifier macro.
+When valid macro invocation syntax for one of the other three types is detected, the name part of the invocation is skipped, and it **does not** get called as an identifier macro.
 The identifier macro mechanism is invoked only for appearances of the name *in contexts that are not other types of macro invocations*.

 Furthermore, identifier macros are an opt-in feature.
 The value of the `syntax` parameter can be `name` only if the macro function is declared as a `@namemacro`.
 The decorator must be placed outermost (along with `@parametricmacro`, if that is also used).

-Notes on each invocation type:
+Let us call all descendants of `ast.expr` (note lowercase `e`) *expression AST nodes*, and all descendants of `ast.stmt` *statement AST nodes*.
+The different invocation types behave as follows:

-- If `syntax == 'expr'`, then `tree` is a single AST node.
+ - If `syntax == 'expr'`, then `tree` is a single expression AST node.

-- If `syntax == 'block'`, then `tree` is always a `list` of AST nodes.
+ - If `syntax == 'block'`, then `tree` is always a `list` of statement AST nodes.
 If several block macros appear in the same `with`, they are popped one by one, left-to-right; the `with` goes away when (if) all its context managers have been popped.
 As long as the `with` is there, it appears as the only top-level statement in the list `tree`.
-The macro may return a `list` of AST nodes.

-- If `syntax == 'decorator'`, then `tree` is the decorated node itself.
-If several decorator macros decorate the same node, they are popped one by one, innermost-to-outermost (same processing order as in regular decorators).
-The macro may return a `list` of AST nodes.
+ - If `syntax == 'decorator'`, then `tree` is the decorated node itself, which is a statement AST node (a class definition, function definition, or async function definition).
+If several decorator macros decorate the same node, they are popped one by one, innermost-to-outermost.
+This is the same processing order as Python uses for regular decorators.

  - If `syntax == 'name'`, then `tree` is the `Name` node itself.
+It is an expression AST node.

+Valid return values from a macro are as follows:

+ - `expr` and `name` macros must return a single **expression** AST node, or `None`.
+   - The node replaces the macro invocation.
+   - Because expression AST node slots in the AST cannot be empty, returning `None` is shorthand for returning a dummy expression node that does nothing, and at run time, evaluates to `None`.

+ - `block` and `decorator` macros must return one or more **statement** AST nodes, or `None`.
+   - The node or nodes replace the macro invocation.
+   - To return several statement nodes, place them in a `list`.
+Note this must be a regular run-time `list`, **not** an `ast.List` node.
+The nodes in the `list` will be spliced in to replace the macro invocation node.
+   - Returning `None` removes the macro invocation subtree from the output.

+`mcpyrate` takes care to arrange the AST to report correct coverage *for the line containing the macro invocation* even if a macro returns `None`.
+If the macro invocation ran, coverage tools will see the source line as covered.

+(If a `block` macro deletes the whole block, any lines in the source code *inside that block* will *not* be reported as covered, since they will then not run.)

 ### Quasiquotes